-If they don't know these two fundamental facts, they might not know how to save money when selling.
+Many sellers don't know how much their homes are worth, or even how much they owe.
+Without these two fundamental facts, it's difficult to know how to save money when selling.
 There are many ways to not lose money when selling a home.

 Hire an Experienced Listing Agent

-I can't stress enough how important it is to hire the right listing agent to help you squeeze every dime possible out of selling that home.
-Sometimes sellers want to hire agents who charge lower commissions to save money, and that's often the wrong approach.
-Say the difference between two agents is one percent of the sales price.
-If an experienced agent who offers you more marketing and better service charges one percent more than a competitor but brings you 10 percent more in profit, you're further ahead.
-You might even lose money if you hire a cheaper agent who offers you less.
+It is important to hire a listing agent to help you squeeze every dime possible out of selling your home.
+Sellers sometimes want to hire agents who charge lower commissions to save money, but that's the wrong approach.
+If an experienced agent who offers you more marketing and better service charges 1% more than a competitor but brings you 10 percent more in profit, you're further ahead.
+You might even lose money if you hire a cheaper agent who brigs in low offers.

 Price Your Home Right

-- Compare the prices of sold homes within the past three months with homes presently on the market.
+- Price comparisons: Research the prices of sold homes within the past three months with homes that are currently on the market.
 Are prices going up or down?
 Who is your competition?
 If you were a buyer, which home would you buy?
-Consider prices buyers see and price your home accordingly, but keep the price in line with the sold sales.
+Consider prices that buyers see, and price your home accordingly, but keep the price in line with the sold sales.

-- Ask your bank for a beneficiary demand.
-This will give you an accurate payoff figure.
-You can't use the unpaid balance from your mortgage statement because it does not include per diem interest nor a reconveyance fee, wire charges or prepayment penalties.
+- A beneficiary demand: Asking your bank for this will give you an accurate payoff figure.
+You can't use the unpaid balance from your mortgage statement, because it does not include per diem interest nor a reconveyance fee, wire charges, or prepayment penalties.
 Subtract this amount plus 30 days of interest to determine gross equity.

-- Tour open houses in your neighborhood.
-Look for trends.
+- Tour open houses: Look for trends at other homes for sale in your neighborhood.
 Note what makes one home more appealing than another.
-If you can drive desire in a buyer, a buyer will make an emotional decision, not necessarily a practical nor affordable decision.
-And that can result in more money for you.
+If you can drive desire in a buyer, they will make an emotional decision, not necessarily a practical or affordable one.
+That can result in more money for you.

-It might cost a little bit of money to get your home ready for market, but the return should far outweigh the expense.
-A recent client of mine hired professional landscapers and upgraded many of the home's features.
-It was spotless from top to bottom and sold over list price in one day.
+It might cost a little bit of money to get your home ready for the market, but the return should far outweigh the expense.
+Things such as cosmetic repairs, painting, and landscaping can upgrade many of a home's features.
+The expense can be worth it if the homes sells over list price in a short period of time.

-- You can prepare your home for sale on a budget.
-Set aside an amount you can afford for repairs and for sprucing up the place.
+- Set a budget: Set aside an amount you can afford for repairs and for sprucing up the place.
 Ask your agent to help you determine which home improvement items to tackle.

-- Don't spend a lot of money in the bathroom.
-Most buyers poke their heads in and don't spend any time in the bathroom.
-But keep the room extremely clean.
-Buy new hand towels and tie ribbons around them.
+- Skip the bathroom: Most buyers poke their heads in and don't spend any time in the bathroom, so don't invest too much on yours unless there are major issues.
+Keep the room extremely clean, buy new hand towels, and tie ribbons around them.
 If the room is a dark color, paint it white.

-- If you can't afford to hire a home stager, buy books on staging a house for tips.
+- Do research: If you can't afford to hire a home stager, buy books on staging a house for tips.
 Again, your real estate agent can help you with home staging.
-The most practical advice is to clear out about 50 percent of the furniture in every room.
+The most practical advice is to clear out about 50% of the furniture in every room.

 Examine Fees in the Sales Contract

-Buried in the paperwork in your 10- to 20-page offer will be a list of fees the buyers and sellers will pay.
-In addition, the buyer might ask for additional inspection reports or even a seller concession toward closing costs.
+Buried in the paperwork of your 10- to 20-page offer will be a list of fees the buyers and sellers will pay.
+In addition, a buyer might ask for additional inspection reports or even a seller concession toward closing costs.
 All of these costs are negotiable.
-If the buyer asks for 3 percent toward closing costs, consider increasing the sales price to compensate.
+If a buyer asks for 3% toward closing costs, consider increasing the sales price to compensate.

-- When it comes time to respond to an offer, negotiate the fees.
-Even if it's customary for the seller to pay certain fees in your area, you can always the ask buyer to pay them in a counter offer.
+- Negotiate: When it comes time to respond to an offer, negotiate the fees.
+Even if it's customary for a seller to pay certain fees in your area, you can always ask the buyer to pay them in a counteroffer.

-- Close near the beginning the month rather than the end of the month to save money on interest charges.
+- Timing: Close near the beginning of the month rather than the end of the month to save money on interest charges.
 FHA loans are excluded from this practice.